 - Confirmation fields.
 Double check email addresses or passwords and prevent typos from causing lost leads.

 - Conditional logic for smart forms.
 Show or hide fields based on user selections or user roles, simplify, and increase conversion rates.

 - Send email notifications & autoresponders.
 Let clients know you received their message.
 Then create customized email notifications for multiple recipients and get info from an email form to those who need it.

 - Email routing.
-Conditionally send multiple autoresponder emails and notifications based on values in an email form, user registration form, and payment form.
+Conditionally send multiple autoresponder emails and notifications based on values in a user registration form or payment form.

 - Pricing fields for easy eCommerce forms with automatic product price calculations.
 Drop in a product field, quantity, and total and you’re good to go.

 - Calculator forms.
 Create complex calculations and combine text from multiple fields.
 This is great for a mortgage calculator, auto loan calculator, and more.
 Price calculations give site visitors easy quotes and price estimates.
 We recommend range sliders too, for calculator forms your clients will love.